jitsi/jitsi-videobridge/doc/sfu.md

 to compute RTT and by media receivers for A/V syncing and for computing packet loss.
 In its media sender role the JVB projects SSRCs for bandwidth adaptivity, it needs to produce its own SRs.
-RTCP SR generation takes place in the various `AdaptiveTrackProjectionContext` implementations (see, for example, `BasicAdaptiveTrackProjectionContext#rewriteRtcp`).
+RTCP SR generation takes place in the various `AdaptiveSourceProjectionContext` implementations (see, for example, `BasicAdaptiveSourceProjectionContext#rewriteRtcp`).

 For estimating the available down-link bandwidth of a particular receiver (or, symmetrically,  the available up-link bandwidth towards a particular receiver)